WinSMP/TeleportAssist/README.md

 - `/tpahere <player>`: Request another player to teleport to you.
 - `/back`: Teleport back to your previous location.

-## Installation

-1. Download the TpaPlugin JAR file.
-2. Place the JAR file in the `plugins` directory of your Bukkit server.
-3. Restart the server or use the `/reload` command.
-4. The plugin will be enabled, and you will see log messages indicating its status.

 ## Configuration

 The plugin does not require any configuration files.
 It automatically detects if the server is running on Folia or Paper and adjusts its behavior accordingly.

-## Usage

-Once the plugin is installed and enabled, players can use the commands listed above to manage teleport requests.
-The plugin provides helpful messages for usage and errors.

-## Development

-This plugin is developed in Scala and uses the Bukkit API.
-If you wish to contribute or modify the plugin, ensure you have the necessary development environment set up for Scala and Bukkit.

 ## Acknowledgments